AI Alignment in Medical Imaging: Unveiling Hidden Biases Through Counterfactual Analysis: Acknowledgments

 \section{Acknowledgments}

-Francesco acknowledges funding from ELSA: European Lighthouse on Secure and Safe AI project (grant agreement No. 101070617 under UK guarantee).
-The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time through the John von Neumann Institute for Computing (NIC) on the GCS Supercomputer JUPITER | JUWELS \cite{JUWELS} at Jülich Supercomputing Centre (JSC).
-This work has been supported by the German Federal Ministry of Education and Research (Grant: 01IS24082).
+The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for providing computing time through the John von Neumann Institute for Computing (NIC) on the GCS Supercomputer JUPITER | JUWELS at J{\"u}lich Supercomputing Centre (JSC).

 {\Alph{section}} { \textbf{Appendix}}